-Studies report that approximately a third of the autistic population engages in aggressive and/or self-injurious behaviors, with varying degrees of severity.
+A 2013 study published in the journal Research in Autism Spectrum Disorders found that over half of autistic kids exhibit aggressive behavior.
+Obviously, not all these behaviors are severe enough to warrant medical intervention.
 A 2005 study on dangerous behaviors by British researchers found that 11.5% of their autistic subjects presented with self-injury that qualified as a “marked problem,” as compared to a “minor problem”; the aggression of just over 16% was intense enough to be rated a “marked problem.”

 Won’t kids outgrow aggressive and self-injurious behaviors?

 Doctors and parents commonly report that violence, especially among autistic boys already prone to rages, actually increases during puberty, and studies support this observation.
 The 2005 British study referred to above tested developmentally delayed subjects on a wide range of challenging behaviors at two points twelve years apart.
 Although many of the behaviors, including sensitivity to sound and rigid adherence to routine, diminished over time, aggression and self-injury increased, with more than twice as many subjects displaying a “marked problem” with aggression as young adults than they did as children.

 Aren’t dangerous behaviors caused by ineffective parents or teachers?